 The presence of dirty data can be marked during data operations.
 Its presence may also be flagged by other operations like frequently wrong marketing leads.
 At least 84% of organizations experience data quality challenges during operation phase.
 But, when errors and duplicate data goes unnoticed, it results in incorrect data analysis and compliance risks.

-consequences of bad data
+10 consequences of bad data on your business

 Now let’s check out the 5 signs that indicate that your business data needs immediate deep data cleaning.